 1. Complete the Free Application for Federal Student Aid (FAFSA) and, if it was required of you, the CSS/PROFILE by the March 1st deadline.

-If you are studying abroad in the fall term, your financial aid awards will be made available during the summer on your Student Information System (SIS) Student Center, provided we have all of the required information.
+If you are studying abroad in the fall term, your financial aid awards will be made available during the summer in the Finance Center of your Student Information System (SIS) account, provided we have all of the required information.

 If you are studying abroad during the spring term and have already submitted the FAFSA and CSS/PROFILE for the current year, you will not need to complete these forms again.
 Your financial aid eligibility for the spring will begin to be reviewed in November.
-Adjustments to your financial aid will be available to view on your SIS Student Center.
+Adjustments to your financial aid will be available to view in the Finance Center of your SIS account.

 If you are studying abroad during the summer term and have already submitted the FAFSA and CSS/PROFILE for the current year, you will not need to complete these forms again.
 Your financial aid eligibility for the summer will be reviewed beginning in March.
-Adjustments to your financial aid will be available to view on your SIS Student Center.
+Adjustments to your financial aid will be available to view in the Finance Center of your SIS account.